Sarum College logo

 Home Short Courses Human Flourishing Painting Icons Workshop Retreat

-About the Painting Icons Workshop Retreat course
+Painting Icons Workshop Retreat course

 This course offers a practical way into iconography by engaging with some of the skills that go towards the painting of a panel icon.
 While the painting of icons is part of a creative tradition taking years to learn, what is on offer here gives some insights into the heart of iconography.